NeilaCH/Udacity-Item-Catalog/ReadMe.md

 # Instructions to Run the Project
 Step1.
 Download the Item Catalog Application and unzip it.
 Step2.
 Copy `Home_Catalog` folder into `fullstack-nanodegree-vm/vagrant`
-Step3. download the data [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) and unzip it.
-After that copy the `newsdata.sql` into `fullstack-nanodegree-vm/vagrant`
+Step3.
+In your terminal, run `vagrant@vagrant:~$ cd /vagrant/Home_Catalog`
 Step4.
-In your terminal, run `vagrant@vagrant:~$ cd /vagrant/Home_Catalog`
-Step5.
 Run `database_setup.py`with this command
 `vagrant@vagrant:/vagrant$ python database_setup.py` in your terminal.
-Step6.
+Step5.
 Run `list_itmcateg.py`with this command
 `vagrant@vagrant:/vagrant$ python list_itmcateg.py` in your terminal.
-Step7.
+Step6.
 Once items and categories are succesfully added, run `main.py`with this command `vagrant@vagrant:/vagrant$ python main.py`.

 As result, the terminal will display [a localhsot link](http://localhost:8000/).
 Use your favorite browser to open it.